TrellixVulnTeam/swahilipython_SCMU/Doc/library/statistics.rst

       52.5

-   In the following example, the data are rounded, so that each value represents the midpoint of data classes, e.g. 1 is the midpoint of the class 0.5--1.5, 2 is the midpoint of 1.5--2.5, 3 is the midpoint of 2.5--3.5, etc.  With the data given, the middle value falls somewhere in the class 3.5--4.5, and interpolation is used to estimate it:
+   In the following example, the data are rounded, so that each value represents the midpoint of data classes, e.g. 1 is the midpoint of the kundi 0.5--1.5, 2 is the midpoint of 1.5--2.5, 3 is the midpoint of 2.5--3.5, etc.  With the data given, the middle value falls somewhere in the kundi 3.5--4.5, and interpolation is used to estimate it:

    .. doctest::